UT-Covid/episimlab/paper.md

 Episimlab was originally designed with epidemiological use cases in mind via collaboration with data scientists and epidemiologists in the UT Austin COVID-19 Modeling Consortium.
 Specifically, prototypes of Episimlab were used in studies projecting hospital burden due to the COVID-19 epidemic in Austin, Texas [@Pierce2020report; @Pierce2020ieee].
+Two of the pre-packaged models - `partition_v1` and `vaccine` - were developed by epidemiologists in the Consortium and migrated to Episimlab [@Yang2020; @Lachmann2021].

 Although the package was originally intended for use by epidemiologists, it is useful for anyone developing compartmental models of disease spread.
 For students, it provides a minimal boilerplate for developing basic models in pure Python.
 It introduces and reinforces best practices in object-oriented software development such as modularity and reproducibility.